Skip to main content

 • For more details on each script, see the comments in your package.json and the deployment scripts themselves.

-Your Hosanna project is CI-ready for all standard development tasks, with future improvements planned for device deployment automation.
+Your Hosanna project is CI-ready for standard development tasks and platform release workflows.